My Citizens, today I am honored to share with you a nearly-extinct ethnic recipe ingrained deep into the Ashkenazic (Eastern European) Jewish psyche!

 People of Russian, Polish, German, Hungarian, Ukrainian, Lithuanian and/or Jewish heritage will recognize a Black Radish on sight, but the uninitiated may need a little coaxing to try them.

 Use Black Radishes to make amazing garnishes.
-Scrub the radish and carve away, leaving designs of black and white.
+Scrub the vegetable and carve away, leaving designs of black and white.
 In most countries that serve them, black radishes are enjoyed as an appetizer, but not eaten straight.

 They are either coarsely shredded or sliced thin, salted to mellow the bite, then rinsed, drained, and bound with sour cream or chicken fat or radish slices are dipped in the latter.
 This unlikely and delicious duo is usually offered with pumpernickel or chewy sour rye bread.